Dateline NBC: To Catch a Predator

 To Catch a Predator was a special series of reports, hosted by Chris Hansen, featuring hidden camera sting operations that bust potential sex offenders who carry out online chats with children with the intent of luring them to meet in person and engage in illegal sexual activity.
 The stings are conducted in partnership with Perverted-Justice, and begin for each potential offender with recordings of online chats of him with a "decoy" employed with the organization, posing as minor, generally between the ages of 12 and 15.
 If the potential offender and the decoy make an appointment, this is at the pretended home of the pretended minor, which is in fact a house prepared for the television show, with police hiding outside for the subsequent arrest of the offender outside the house.

 During the filming of each episode, men who attempt to meet the minor in person are filmed as they enter inside the "sting" house.
 Shortly after the target is inside, often after talking to the Perverted-Justice decoy (who either briefly meets with the men or converses with them from another room), Hansen would confront each suspect and ask them about their online conversations (which were transcribed and printed) with the decoy.
 After the confrontation, the men are taken into custody by local police.
 Some men were arrested even if they never entered the home in question.
-The segment was cancelled in early 2008 in part due to criticism of the show as well as legal issues.
+The segment was cancelled in early 2008 in part due to criticism of the show as well as legal issues, including the Suicide of Bill Conradt and subsequent prosecution of NBC by Conradt's sister, Patricia Conradt.